 - conducting conversations with clients using the text relay system

 - using an electronic translation tool, where the client does not speak English

 - recording the meeting

-- providing a written note of the points raised in the meeting in a format that works best for the client
+- providing a written note of the points raised and advice given in the meeting in a format that works best for the client

 - not requiring the client to make complaints or other requests in writing

 Special considerations apply to vulnerable defendants and witnesses in criminal and family cases.
 These are especially relevant if you are doing any advocacy on behalf of a vulnerable client or instructing counsel to do so.

 The Advocacy Training Council has developed toolkits under the Advocates Gateway programme.
 These provide valuable advice on supporting vulnerable clients throughout the trial or hearing process.

 A range of ‘special measures’ apply to vulnerable and intimidated witnesses (but not defendants) in criminal cases under sections 16 to 33 of the Youth Justice and Criminal Evidence Act 1999.
 These include: